MitchMcCoard/Kalgotra-Agentic-AI-Assignment-Instructions/README.md

 4. Run the following command to confirm Ollama is installed correctly:
 	 `ollama --version`
 ## Part 2: Running Your First Model
-1. Pull and run the `LLaMA 2` model with the following command `ollama run llama2`
+1. Pull and run the `llama3:instruct` model with the following command `ollama run llama3:instruct`
+	If you prefer a different model, there are [many to choose from](https://ollama.com/search).
+Feel free to try something else out, like 	`LLaMa 2` with `ollama run llama2`
-2. Wait a few minutes for the LLM model to download (varies depending on WIFI connection)
+3. Wait a few minutes for the LLM model to download (varies depending on WIFI connection)
-3. When prompted, try it out!
+4. When prompted, try it out!
-4. Finish the session by typing `/bye`
+5. Finish the session by typing `/bye`